Mithadon/obsidian-kokoro-tts-plugin/README.md

 - Configurable text processing (codeblocks, emphasis)
 - Simple interface with keyboard shortcuts and context menu

+## To do

+- Concatenate produced audio chunks before saving and embedding audio files
+- Fix voice selection based on syntax (i.e. send text in quotes as a separate request)
+- Remove the *asterisks* emphasis option, which is not supported
+- Check max context for Kokoro-TTS, make sure the slider numbers are adequate

 ## Prerequisites

 1. Python 3.8 or higher